rooseveltframework/roosevelt/CONFIGURATION.md

   - `defaultBundle` *[String]*: File name for the default JS view bundle.
   - `output` *[String]*: Subdirectory within `buildFolder` to write JS view bundles to.
   - `minify` *[Boolean]*: Option to minify templates that are exposed via this feature.
     - Be careful with this feature because it can break your templates depending on which templating system you use, and as such it is off by default.
-You may need to make liberal use of the `minifyOptions` param to make it work right with your tempalting system.
+You may need to make liberal use of the `minifyOptions` param to make it work right with your templating system.
   - `minifyOptions` *[Object]*: Parameters to supply to [html-minifier](https://github.com/terser/html-minifier-terser#options-quick-reference)'s API.
     - Uses the params you set in `html.minifier.options` if empty.